 Nine tiny islands set adrift in the Atlantic, the draw of the Azores is their remoteness and the unique landscapes this promises.
-Most trips here tend to centre on popular Sao Miguel island or the UNESCO World Heritage Sites sights of Terceira – and we’ll certainly take you there – but we’ll also show you some of the lesser visited, but no less extraordinary sites of the archipelago.
-On our Azores Grand Tour you’ll also explore the secluded islands of Flores, Pico and Faial, each of which is home to its own array of unique natural attractions.
+Most trips here tend to centre on popular São Miguel island or the UNESCO World Heritage Sites sights of Terceira – and we’ll certainly take you there – but we’ll also show you some of the lesser visited, but no less extraordinary sites of the archipelago.
+On our Azores Grand program you’ll also explore the secluded islands of Flores, Pico and Faial, each of which is home to its own array of unique natural attractions.

-On arrival in Ponta Delgada transfer to your hotel and check in to the Hotel Vila Nova or similar, just minutes from the marina and the waterfront.
+On arrival in Ponta Delgada transfer to your hotel and check in to the Hotel Vila Nova, just minutes from the marina and the waterfront.
 Spend the rest of the day at leisure.
-The food and restaurants in Ponta Delgada are the best place for an introduction to Azorean cuisine - try grilled limpets with Molho Alfonso sauce, or a desert made from Sao Miguel pineapples.
+The food and restaurants in Ponta Delgada are the best place for an introduction to Azorean cuisine - try grilled limpets with Molho Alfonso sauce, or a desert made from São Miguel pineapples.

 It’s back in the air for more sweeping panoramas over the islands as you fly to Faial.
-This island was once popular with pirates but is now a favoured stopping off spot for cross-Atlantic yachts people looking to lunch.
+This island was once popular with pirates but is now a favoured stopping off spot for cross-Atlantic yachts and people looking to lunch.
 This makes Faial a great spot to try windsurfing, kayaking or any other form of splashing around in water.
-Upon arrival transfer to Hotel Azoris Faial Garden Resort for your 4 night stay.
-The remainder of the day is at your leisure.
+Upon arrival at your hotel the remainder of the day is at your leisure.
 (B)

 Take in the best of Faial with a tour of the Valley of Flamengos and Caldeira - the highest point of the island that offers sweeping views over the Atlantic.
 Continue north to Capelinhos to walk across the remains of the last volcanic eruption in the Azores and to visit the fascinating Capelinhos Volcano Interpretation Centre.
-Much of the land here was formed by the 1957 eruption, and the ashen coloured dirt hides not only craters and volcanic cones but also the remains of a lighthouse which now houses a fascinating museum.
+Much of the land here was formed by the 1957 eruption and the ashen coloured dirt hides not only craters and volcanic cones but also the remains of a lighthouse which now houses the museum.
 (B,L)